r-pogo/vade_mecum/Linux/how_shell_interprets.md

 $, \, apostrophes,
 `' '` Single quotation mark turn off everything
 \ backslash to tun off interpretation of the following sign like \\ o \$ is also used for some special characters like \t for tab
+___
+## Sources used for the creation of this cheat sheet
+- W. Shotts, The Linux Command Line, 2nd Edition: A Complete Introduction, No Starch Press 2019